isitashy/MPI-Pi/README.md

 # MPI-Pi
-Estimate the integral of pi using rectangle divisions.
+Parallel Programming - Estimate the integral of pi using rectangle divisions.